Church Sound System Design - System Format

 Alternating Left/Right Stereo – This format provides stereo coverage using multiple loudspeakers or arrays arranged to alternate between left and right speakers.

 Read our free Church Sound System Buyers Guide

 WHICH APPROACH IS RIGHT FOR YOUR CHURCH SOUND SYSTEM DESIGN?

-There are many factors involved in deciding which format is right for your sanctuary or worship center, and the question is often not as straightforward as it may seem.
-We recommend that you for a free phone consultation to learn more about which option is right for you.
+There are many factors involved in deciding which format is right for your sanctuary or worship center.
+Schedule a free consultation below to learn more about which option is right for you.